Merck/matcher/README.md

 <br></br>

 3. Recreate the containers:
-    * Navigate to the parent directory (matcher/), and execute the following command:
+    * Navigate to the parent directory (matcher/), and execute the following commands (note that using the --volumes flag deletes your previous matcher DB data):

 ```
+docker-compose down --volumes && \
+docker-compose build && \
 docker-compose up --force-recreate
 ```